Fryuni/inox-tools/packages/every-astro/README.md

 Find the Astro commit that introduced a regression in your project.

 Every Astro clones the Astro repository, builds selected revisions, runs your project's development server against each one, and asks whether the bug is present.
-It checks the latest repository revision and the first release of your installed Astro major before starting `git bisect`, so it can also tell you when the bug is already fixed or predates that major.
+It checks the latest revision in the installed Astro major and the inclusive first release of that major before starting `git bisect`.
+When clone HEAD's Astro package has the installed major, HEAD is the latest revision; otherwise Every Astro uses the highest stable release tag in that major.
+This can show that the bug is already fixed or already present at the selected range's first release.

 ## Requirements